Juan-CarlosM/ProMice/docs/index.md

 ![leg](images/ProMice_V2.png){ width=60% .center }

-To adapt the sensors to the prosthesis, a ball-and-socket joint was designed that moves in two degrees of freedom ($a_2$ and $a_3$) and features an internal ball bearing system to prevent rotation about its own axis, since this rotation is already accounted for by $a_1$.
+To adapt the sensors to the prosthesis, a ball-and-socket joint was designed.
+It moves in two degrees of freedom ($a_2$ and $a_3$) and features an internal ball bearing system to prevent rotation about its own axis, since this rotation is already accounted for by $a_1$.
 The Hall effect sensor in the ball-and-socket joint measures $a_2$ and $a_3$, while a second Hall sensor measures the rotation of $a_4$ .